FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

 Let's see how to create a **nested config**.

-Assume we have a model takes a backbone and idk has a fixed head.
+Assume we have a model that takes a backbone and has a fixed head.

 ```python
 from torch import nn